When visiting Historical landmarks, Beaches, and renowned movie theatres, Mumbai offers it all.

 08. Food Indigo

-The multi-award-winning Indigo restaurant is a romantic place with flickering candles, fairy lights, and gourmet food.
+A multi-award-winning Indigo restaurant is romantic, with flickering candles, fairy lights, and gourmet food.

 Indigo offers an unusual menu of European-Asian cuisine in a renovated turn-of-the-century house in trendy South Mumbai.